 The main symptom of sleep apnea is hard to miss: loud snoring.

 A sleep specialist will evaluate a patient and may recommend a sleep study to make an official diagnosis.
 The most common treatment for OSA is called CPAP (continuous positive airway pressure), a device that blows air under pressure and pushes soft tissues aside during sleep.
-The intervention is usually very effective, according to Dr. Ismail, as it opens up narrowing at various sites of the airway – the nose, throat and behind the tongue.
+The intervention is usually very effective, as it opens up narrowing at various sites of the airway – the nose, throat and behind the tongue.
 However, CPAP has its disadvantages.
 Wearing a mask to sleep can feel uncomfortable and clunky, and the sounds the device emits can be disruptive to light sleepers.

 An alternative sleep therapy